Here are newborn must haves to prep your home for the new arrival mama!

 And I’m sure you’ve thought a LOT about preparing a nursery – but what about getting your house ready for baby?

 Yes!
-Babies have a way of taking over the whole house.
+Babies must haves are a way of taking over the whole house.

 I know you’ve got a lot on your to-do list right now, mama, so I’ve rounded up 11 quick and easy ways for preparing for baby arrival.
 These simple steps will make life with your new baby a lot easier.